FAIR-Chem/fairchem/_sources/core/install.md

 ## Development install

-If you plan to make contributions you will need to fork and clone (for windows user please see next section) the repo, set up the environment, and install fairchem-core from source in editable mode with dev dependencies,
+If you plan to make contributions you will need to fork and clone (for windows user please see next section) the repo, set up the environment, and install from source.
+`fairchem-core` in editable mode with dev dependencies,
 ```bash
 git clone https://github.com/FAIR-Chem/fairchem.git
 cd fairchem